 You safely cut down a tree by using the right tools, preparing ahead of time, and following a step-by-step process to ensure you don’t hurt yourself or anyone else.
-Let’s break it down.
+Here's how to use a chainsaw to cut down a tree safely.

 1. Wear Protective Gear